kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 and re-think what would deductive databases look like in 2020s.
 This is yet another reason to be interested in RDF, semantic web, and the broader field of KRR.

 Phew!
-I covered a lot of content.
-I may have raised more questions than I answered but I hope I at least succeeded in giving you an overview and appreciation of RDF and when and how to use it.
-I need a sentence to end the post, so let it be this: Long live the ideal of reasoning systems!
+I covered a lot of content, and I may have raised more questions than I answered.
+But I hope I at least succeeded in giving you an overview and appreciation of RDF and when and how to use it.
+I need a sentence to end the post, so let it be this: *Long live the ideal of reasoning systems!*

+---

 [^8]: In his terminology, knowledge bases are more expressive than the knowledge graphs I described here.
 What I showed you might look quite expressive but as I mentioned